Airlines see 'oasis' in entertainment, energy sectors during pandemic

-(Reuters) - Airlines eager to fill premium seats left empty by the coronavirus crisis are making a beeline for the entertainment and energy industries, which still must get its workers to far-off places.
+(Reuters) - Airlines eager to fill premium seats left empty by the coronavirus crisis are making a beeline for the entertainment and energy industries, which still must get their workers to far-off places.

 Most companies have slashed spending on corporate travel, leaving airlines without a crucial source of revenue.
 Business traffic remains at least 85% down on pre-crisis levels.